P002 → C for Care

 Sur o no sur, 2025, hand built glazed ceramic, industrial ceramic tiles made in USA, 8 in x 6 in x 6 in .
 Detail.

-Sur o no sur, 2025, hand built glazed ceramic, industrial ceramic tiles made in USA, Variable dimensions.
+Sur o no sur (South or No South), 2025, hand built glazed ceramic, industrial ceramic tiles made in USA, Variable dimensions.